Code-Institute-Submissions/crwst/README.md

 * Have a personalised user profile to view my personal order history and order confirmations

 The user can navigate to their profile from the ‘My Account’ in the main menu.
 They can see their default details in a form (if previously saved) or add/update as they wish.
 They are also able to view their order history.
 The order history includes a link to the order confirmations.

+This is restricted so that only the logged in user can see their orders.
+This prevents users bypassing this authentication via the URL and breaching security by seeing a customers data.

 This user story is achieved.